-Article 41 | Employee Grievance Procedure
+Article 41 | Employee Grievance

+Procedure

 - A. The Employer and the Union recognize and endorse the importance of bringing to light and addressing employee concerns through the negotiated grievance procedure promptly and, whenever possible, informally.
 In this regard, the parties will ensure that their representatives are properly authorized to resolve matters raised under this Article. - B. The purpose of this Article is to provide an orderly method for the disposition and processing of grievances brought by employees or by the Union on behalf of employees.
-Nothing in this Article shall apply to institutional grievances, covered by the procedure in Article 42 of this Agreement. - C. The Union will submit virtually all Contract-related matters to the negotiated grievance procedure for final disposition and will use sparingly unfair labor practice procedures concerning Contract- related issues which may occur in the day-to-day administration of this Agreement. - D. The grievance procedures of this Article shall not apply to the following:
+Nothing in this Article shall apply to institutional grievances, covered by the procedure in Article 42 of this Agreement. - C. The Union will submit virtually all Contract-related matters to the negotiated grievance procedure for final disposition and will use sparingly unfair labor practice procedures concerning Contract-related issues which may occur in the day-to-day administration of this Agreement. - D. The grievance procedures of this Article shall not apply to the following: - any claimed violation of Subchapter III of Chapter 73 of Title 5 (relating to prohibited political activities);

-- any claimed violation of Subchapter III of Chapter of Title 5 (relating to prohibited political activities); - 2. retirement, life insurance, or health insurance; - 3. a suspension or removal under Section 7532 of Title 5 (relating to national security matters); - 4. any examination, certification or appointment; - 5. the classification of any position that does not result in the reduction in grade of the employee; - 6. matters already filed with the Merit Systems Protection Board (MSPB) as an adverse action which are, therefore, statutorily precluded from duplicate filing under this procedure; - matters over which an employee has filed a written complaint of discrimination through the formal EEO complaint process; - 8. the separation of a probationary employee; - matters specifically excluded by other articles of this Agreement; and - 10. non-selection from among a group of properly ranked and certified candidates consistent with 5 CFR 335.103(d).
+- 2. retirement, life insurance or health insurance; - 3. a suspension or removal under Section 7532 of Title 5 (relating to national security matters); - 4. any examination, certification, or appointment; - 5. the classification of any position that does not result in the reduction in grade of the employee; - 6. matters already filed with the Merit Systems Protection Board (MSPB) as an adverse action which are, therefore, statutorily precluded from duplicate filing under this procedure; - matters over which an employee has filed a written complaint of discrimination through the formal EEO complaint process; - 8. the separation of a probationary employee; - 9. matters specifically excluded by other articles of this Agreement; - 10. non-selection from among a group of properly ranked and certified candidates consistent with 5 C.F.R. § 335.103(d); and - 11. reprimands received by employees serving a probationary or trial period.

-- A. Consistent with 5 U.S.C. § 7103(a)(9), the term "grievance" means any complaint: - 1. by an employee concerning any matter relating to the employment of the employee; - 2. by the Union concerning any matter relating to the employment of any employee; or - 3. by an employee or the Union concerning: - (a) the effect or interpretation, or a claim of a breach, of a collective bargaining agreement; or - (b) any claimed violation, misinterpretation, or misapplication of any law, rule, or regulation affecting conditions of employment. - B. Grievances filed by the NTEU National President concerning an issue of rights afforded to employees under this Agreement which otherwise would be recognized as separate grievances from (two) or more chapters on the same issues will be filed with the IRS Human Capital Officer.
-The parties will follow the procedures in Article 42, Section 4 for such grievances. - C. This procedure will be the only administrative procedure available to bargaining unit employees for the processing and disposition of grievances as defined in subsections 2A1-3 above, except when the employee has a statutory right of choice under 5 U.S.C. § 7121, including adverse actions, actions taken for unacceptable performance, or EEO complaints.
-This subsection will be applied consistent with 5 U.S.C. § 7121.
+- A. Consistent with 5 USC § 7103(a)(9), the term "grievance" means any complaint: - 1. by an employee concerning any matter relating to the employment of the employee; - 2. by the Union concerning any matter relating to the employment of any employee; or - 3. by an employee or the Union concerning: - (a) the effect or interpretation, or a claim of a breach, of a collective bargaining agreement; or - (b) any claimed violation, misinterpretation, or misapplication of any law, rule, or regulation affecting conditions of employment. - B. A grievance is also defined as any claimed violation or misapplication of an Employer policy that impacts the working conditions of bargaining unit employees. - C. Grievances filed by the NTEU National President concerning an issue of rights afforded to employees under this Agreement which otherwise would be recognized as separate grievances from two (2) or more Chapters on the same issues will be filed with the IRS Human Capital Officer.
+The parties will follow the procedures in Article 42, Section 4 for such grievances. - D. This procedure will be the only administrative procedure available to bargaining unit employees for the processing and disposition of grievances as defined in subsections 2A1-3 and 2B, above, except when the employee has a statutory right of choice under 5 USC § 7121, including adverse actions, actions taken for unacceptable performance, or EEO complaints.
+This subsection will be applied consistent with 5 USC § 7121.